Studying the radiation of a white dwarf star falling onto a black hole: Radiation from a black hole-white dwarf binary system

 $m_B$ and $m_F$ being the masses of bosonic and fermionic component particles and

-and $G$ is the gravitational constant.
-The last term in the upper row of Eq. (\ref{quadropolemass1}) can be safely neglected since bosonic component mass dominates in the white dwarf stars as well as in the ceasium-lithium atomic Bose-Fermi droplets, assumed in our simulations.
+The last term in the upper row of Eq. (\ref{quadrupolemass1}) can be safely neglected since bosonic component mass dominates in the white dwarf stars as well as in the ceasium-lithium atomic Bose-Fermi droplets, assumed in our simulations.